hookdeck/hookdeck-cli/README.md

 ### Completion

-Configure auto completion for Hookdeck CLI.
-The is run on install when using Homebrew or Scoop.
-You can optionally run this comamnd when using from the binaries directly or without package manager.
+Configure auto-completion for Hookdeck CLI.
+It is run on install when using Homebrew or Scoop.
+You can optionally run this command when using the binaries directly or without a package manager.

 ```sh-session
 hookdeck completion